yuseow/AWS_certification_notes-Solution-Architect-AssociateC03/README.md

 - To reduce dependencies. monolithic application (components are highly interdependent) vs microservices (more loosely coupled and robust)
 - SQS: send, store, received messages/payloads between software components at any volume. messages are placed until processed
 - SNS: can send notification between services and also to end-users. through publish/subscribe model

+## Serverless (more hands-free approach than EC2 - no need to provision or manage servers)
+- AWS Lambda (good for short, quick processing): Just deploy code and it will run when there is a trigger.
+Runs within 15min before timeout (not suitable for long scripts).
+Good for service-oriented or event driven applications.
+No need to manage/provision servers
+- AWS Elastic Container Service (ECS): docker based
+- Amazon Elastic Kubernetes Service (EKS): run kubernetes
+- AWS Fargate: Container orchestration platform, serverless compute engine for containers.
+It works with both Amazon ECS and Amazon EKS

+## AWS Infrastructure:
+### Region
+- Geographically isolated areas
+- Each region can have 1 or more Availability Zones (3 or more?)

+Factors to look at:
+1. Compliance: location-specific data regulations
+2. Proximity / Latency: where are your customers mainly at
+3. Feature availability: not all features you need are available in the region you want
+4. Pricing: some locations are more expensive to operate in (e.g. Brazil's tax structure makes it more expensive to operate, even though the features are the same)

+### Availability Zones (AZ)
+- A single data centre or a group of them is an AZ.
+1 region can have multiple AZ
+- Best practice: run 2 or more AZ in the same region

+## Content Delivery Network (CDN) - AWS' CDN is called Amazon CloudFront, & Domain Name Service (DNS) - AWS's called Route 53
+- Delivers data (or video, audio etc) with low latency and high transfer speeds
+- CloudFront has "Edge Locations" (different from regions), that you can use to distribute data

+## AWS Outpost
+- Fully operational mini Region inside client's own data centre that's owned and operated by AWS and 100% AWS functionality but isolate in clients' own environment

+## AWS Provisioning and Management
+- AWS Management Console (Manual but good interface to point and click)
+- AWS CLI
+- AWS SDK
+- AWS Elastic Beanstalk: provide code and configuration settings, deploys resources necessary to perform capacity adjustment, load balancing, automatic scaling, application health monitoring
+- AWS CloudFormation:  treat your infrastructure as code, can build an environment by writing lines of code.
+Provisions  resources in a safe, repeatable manner, enabling you to frequently build your infrastructure and applications without having to perform manual actions.
+It determines the right operations to perform when managing your stack and rolls back changes automatically if it detects errors.

+## Amazon Virtual Private Cloud (VPC) aka VPN
+- VPC provisions an isolated section of the AWS cloud.
+Within a virtual private cloud (VPC), resources can be organised into subnets.
+A subnet is a section of a VPC that can contain resources such as Amazon EC2 instances.